Thithiksha-tech/password-generator/README.md

-Here is a password generator which genrates rnadom passwords for personal use according to our requirements
+A JavaScript-based password generator that creates secure and random passwords with customizable options.